Higashikagawa, Kagawa: Government

 Higashikagawa has a mayor-council form of government with a directly elected mayor and a unicameral city council of 18 members.
-Higashikagawa contributes two members to the Ehime Prefectural Assembly.
+Higashikagawa contributes two members to the Kagawa Prefectural Assembly.
 In terms of national politics, the city is within the Kagawa 2nd district of the lower house of the Diet of Japan.

 Economy

 Higashikagawa has a mixed economy centered on light manufacturing, commercial fishing and agriculture.
 Traditionally, the city was noted for its production of gloves, claiming a 90% market share; however, due to labor costs, much of the market has been lost to China and southeast Asia.
 Another prominent industry is the manufacturing of bearings.
 JTEKT (formerly Koyo Seiko), one of the major companies of the Toyota Group, produces 25% of the global market share of tapered roller bearings.
 The former town of Hiketa is a center for producing wasanbon, a fine-grained sugar traditional to the region.
 In terms of fishing, Yellowtail was first successfully farmed here.